Do biological molecular machines act as Maxwell's demons?: Results

-All the averages in the equations from (\ref{jarzt}) to (\ref{seclg}) are to be performed over a statistical ensemble of the stationary fluxes determined for the time period $t$.
-We can get such the ensemble by dividing a long stochastic trajectory of random walk on the studied network into the segments of the length $t$, and next by determining the net numbers of external transitions, hence the values of the fluxes $j_1(t)$ and $j_2(t)$ for each segment.
-However, we have to be sure that the time period $t$ is long enough for the considered ensemble to comprise only stationary but not transient fluxes.
+All the averages in the equations from (\ref{eq2}) to (\ref{eq10}) are to be performed over a statistical ensemble of the stationary fluxes determined for the time period $t$.
+We can obtain such an ensemble by dividing a long stochastic trajectory of random walk on the studied network into the segments of the length $t$, and, next, by determining the net numbers of external transitions, hence, the values of the fluxes $j_1(t)$ and $j_2(t)$ for each segment.
+However, we have to be sure that the time period $t$ is long enough for the considered ensemble to comprise only stationary, but not transient fluxes.

-Because the initial state is random in the successive divisions of the trajectory into the segments of equal length, the mean value of the flux $\langle {\cal J}_i(t) \rangle$ (but not the higher moments!) coincides practically with its stationary value $J_i$, even for the very short time period $t$.
-To evaluate the actual mean transient time $t_{\rm tr}$, after which the fluxes become stationary, we have first to divide the whole trajectory into cycles or 'protocols' \cite{Jarz08,Seif12} of transient trajectories starting and ending in the same state, say $1'$.
-For the ensemble of cycles of the length $t$, or $t$ within a certain small range, we can determine the means $J_1(t)$ and $J_2(t)$ and in such a way find the time, after which dynamics of the studied system passes from the transient to the stationary stage.
+Because the initial state is random in the successive divisions of the trajectory into the segments of equal length, the averaged value of the flux $\langle\mathcal{J}_i(t)\rangle$ (but not the higher moments!) coincides practically with its stationary value $J_i$, even for the very short time period $t$.
+To evaluate the actual time, after which the fluxes become stationary, we have first to divide the whole trajectory into the cycles or 'protocols' \cite{Jarz11,Seif12,Parr15} of transient trajectories, starting and ending in the same state, say $1'$.
+For the ensemble of the cycles of the length $t$, or $t$ within a certain small range, we can determine the time-dependent averages $J_1(t)$ and $J_2(t)$, and in such a way find the mean cycle duration $\tau_{\rm cycle}$, long after which the dynamics of the studied system passes from the transient to the stationary stage.

-We performed Monte Carlo simulations of random walk in $10^{10}$ computer steps on the network shown in fig.~\ref{fig5}b, with both the single and the fourfold output gate.
-The gates were chosen tendentiously to maximize the value of $J_2/J_1$.
-We assumed $\beta A_1 = 1$ and a few smaller, negative values of $\beta A_2$ determining the ratio $\epsilon = J_2/J_1$.
-The presence of external transitions, breaking the detailed balance, makes some computational complications, which are discussed and explained in detail somwhere else \cite{Chel15}.
+We performed Monte Carlo simulations of random walk in $10^{10}$ computer steps on the network shown in Fig.~\ref{fig03}(c) with the dynamics specified above, with both the single and the fourfold output gate.
+The gates were chosen tendentiously to maximize the value of the degree of coupling $\epsilon = J_2/J_1$.
+We assumed $\beta A_1 = 1$ and a few smaller, negative values of $\beta A_2$ determining the ratio $ J_2/J_1$.
+The presence of external transitions, breaking the detailed balance, makes some computational complications, which are discussed and explained in details elsewhere \cite{Chel17}.